 - August 2024: The Aquaculture Market Study project team continues to meet monthly.

-- August 2024: To estimate production costs, enterprise budgets
+- August 2024: To estimate production costs and develop enterprise budgets*

 for Yellow Perch and Walleye have been populated and continue to be refined by

-graduate student Kristi Getschel. - July 2024: After visiting the Simply Shrimp facility near Willmar, MN and
+graduate student Kristi Getschel. *An enterprise budget is an organized listing of estimated gross income and costs, which can be used to determine the expected net income for a particular enterprise or project. - July 2024: After visiting the Simply Shrimp facility near Willmar, Minnesota, and

 contacting a few other shrimp producers in the Midwest, the enterprise budget for